 One main advantage for beginners is that the Intuos Pro has a textured surface with resistance.
 This has a more familiar feel and eases the transition from paper to digital.

-The Intuos Draw is like other Intuos tablets but without the multi-touch capability.
-As a beginner, you likely wouldn’t notice this feature missing and the tradeoff of paying less than $100 could be worth it to you.
+The Intuos is similar to the Wacom Intuos Pro but without the multi-touch capability and 8192 levels of pressure sensitivity.
+As a beginner, you likely wouldn’t notice these features missing and the trade off of paying less than $100 could be worth it to you.

 But if you want to get a product you can become an advanced digital artist with, another tablet on this list could suit you better.

 In terms of price, the Huion 1060 Plus is on par with the Intuos Draw covered above and comes with a few more features.
 The tablet works with programs such as Paint Tool Sai, and Krita.
 To make your creation process more efficient, you can use the included customizable shortcut buttons.

 - Pen Quality: The included stylus is rechargeable, comes with two buttons, and weighs about as much as a fine tip Sharpie.
 This will help you adjust to digital drawing since pens that are too heavy or too light can be awkward to get used to.
 You only need to charge the pen for a few hours and it will work for days.

 - Large Drawing Surface: The active drawing area on the 1060 is 10 by 6.25 inches, a good middle ground to start with for a beginner.

 - Extras: Though it has a medium active drawing area the Huion 1060 is very light and portable.
 It comes with a carrying case to protect it from scrapes and scratches and a glove to reduce friction for your hand.